Kifli

-Kipferl, kifli, kiflice, kifle or cornuri is a traditional yeast bread roll that is rolled and formed into a crescent before baking.
+Kipferl, kifli, kiflice, kifle or cornuri is a traditional yeast-based bread roll, rolled and formed into a crescent-shape before baking.

-It is a common type of bread roll throughout much of central Europe and nearby countries, known by several different names.
-It is thought to be the inspiration for the French croissant, which has a very similar shape but is made with a different type of dough.
+It is a common type of bread roll throughout much of central Europe and nearby countries, and is known by several names.
+It is thought to be the inspiration for the French croissant, which has a very similar shape, though is made with a different type of dough.

-Stale kipfel are used to make a sweet bread pudding called Kipfelkoch.
+In Germany and Austria, unused kipfel are used to make a sweet bread pudding called Kipfelkoch.